How do you perform a nested ANOVA in R?

 Signif. codes: 0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

-#load ggplot2 data visualization package
+# Load the essential ggplot2 data visualization package

 library(ggplot2)

-#create boxplots to visualize plant growth
+# Create boxplots to visualize plant growth across technicians, nested within fertilizer types.

 ggplot(df, aes(x=factor(tech), y=growth, fill=fertilizer)) +